Childhood chronic pain

 Childhood chronic pain affects at least 5% of the population under the age of 18, according to conservative epidemiological studies.
-Rates of paediatric chronic pain have also increased in the past 20 years.
-While chronic pain conditions vary significantly in severity, they often affect children's mental health, academic performance, and general quality of life.
-The outcomes of childhood chronic pain are affected by a number of factors, including demographic factors, genetics, and school and family support.
+Rates of pediatric chronic pain have also increased in the past 20 years.
+While chronic pain conditions vary significantly in severity, they often affect children's mental health, academic performance, activities of daily living, social participation, and general quality of life.
+The outcomes of childhood chronic pain are affected by a number of factors, including demographic factors, genetics, access to rehabilitation services, and school and family support.

 Classification and epidemiology

 Chronic pain is defined as pain that lasts at least 3–6 months and, in the case of injury or surgery, remains present after standard recovery time has elapsed.
 The ICD-11 provides seven categories for diagnosing chronic pain: